rchartra/NcCut/paper.md

 # Statement of Need

-CutView is a simple yet flexible NetCDF4 file and image viewer that is designed to require no programming or GIS experience to use.
-In addition to being a GUI for generating "quick" visualizations of NetCDF4 data, CutView allows a user to view and produce plots of transects of NetCDF4 data along various dimensions.
+NcCut is a simple yet flexible NetCDF4 file and image viewer that is designed to require no programming or GIS experience to use.
+In addition to being a GUI for generating "quick" visualizations of NetCDF4 data, NcCut allows a user to view and produce plots of transects of NetCDF4 data along various dimensions.
 This is a commonly performed task in oceanography and atmospheric sciences research used to understand the vertical composition of a section of ocean or atmosphere.
 For example, @Sivkov:2021 used such vertical transects to study the vertical